-Contemporary photography is represented by: architect Toshiko Mori and architectural photographer Paul Warchol (seven photographs depicting the House on the Gulf of Mexico II, Casey Key-FL); a suite of photographs by Abigail Cohen; ca. seventy works by Jeannette Montgomery Barron (including the photographs displayed at the Academy’s exhibition A View of One’s Own); four works by Lyle Ashton Harris Studio 4 Roman Stranger’s and a portfolio by Denis Gillingwater and a set of ten photogravures by Philip Van Keuren Toward What Sun?
+Contemporary photography is represented by: architect Toshiko Mori and architectural photographer Paul Warchol (seven photographs depicting the House on the Gulf of Mexico II, Casey Key-FL); a suite of photographs by Abigail Cohen; ca. seventy works by Jeannette Montgomery Barron (including the photographs displayed at the Academy’s exhibition A View of One’s Own); four works by Lyle Ashton Harris Studio 4 Roman Stranger’s, a portfolio by Denis Gillingwater and a set of ten photogravures by Philip Van Keuren Toward What Sun?
 Volume 1, and a framed print by Ewa Zebrowski Bassano in Teverina.

 The A Question of Time Collection consists of contemporary images shot by eleven international photographers inspired by the permanent collection of the Photographic Archive of the American Academy in Rome.
 The project focused on images of Rome and of the famous Campagna Romana (exhibition held at the American Academy in Rome in 2009 and 2010).

 In addition to its own collections, the Academy also houses the Fototeca Unione founded by Ernest Nash in 1957.
 The Fototeca Unione began with the donation of Nash’s own archive to the International Union of Institutes of Archaeology, History, and History of Art.
 It is a growing collection focusing on the architecture and topography of the Roman world.

 The Photographic Archive provides online access to digital versions of most of its collections for educational, research, and publishing purposes on the Academy’s Digital Humanities Center database.